xnought/vae-explainer/README.md

 - [x] Learn how VAEs work
 - [x] Pick data to reconstruct
-- [ ] Use or train my own VAE (simplify so no other complications)
+- [x] Use or train my own VAE (simplify so no other complications)
+- [ ] Lean how vector quantizing works
+- [ ] Train a cool example with quantized
 - [ ] Visualize forward pass in the browser with cool example in an educational way (like [ CNN Explainer ](https://poloclub.github.io/cnn-explainer/))
 	- [ ] Data input examples (and custom upload)
 	- [ ] Autoencoder bottleneck
 	- [ ] Latent neurons and Gaussians
 	- [ ] Output and how good the reconstruction is
 - [ ] Visualize or create a diagram for how gradient is backpropped
-- [ ] Add Vector Quantized version of everything before
 - [ ] Add a vanilla autoencoder to show quality differences/comparison (if I have time)

 ## References